How to Set up Automatic Updates on Fedora Linux

 Conclusion

-Setting up automatic updates on Fedora is a straightforward task that can be easily accomplished by following the steps outlined in this article.
-The dnf-automatic service keeps your system updated and secured by installing the most recent updates and security patches as soon as they become available.
+Setting up automatic updates on Fedora Linux is straightforward and can be done by following the steps outlined in this article.
+The dnf-automatic service keeps your system up to date and secure by installing the latest updates and security patches as soon as they become available.

-So, no more having to check for and install updates manually.
+So, no more manually checking for and installing updates.
 However, as best practice, you should still manually verify that updates are being applied from time to time.

 I hope you found this guide helpful.
 Any suggestions and comments are welcome in the comments section below.